nsushant/AI-For-Trading/README.md

 the model will be able to predict if any particular message is positive or negative.
 From this, we'll be able to generate a signal of the public sentiment for various ticker symbols.

+7.Combining Signals for Enhanced Alpha:
+In this project, signals on a random forest are combined for enhanced alpha.
+While implementing this, the problem of overlapping samples is encountered and solved.
+For the dataset, we'll be using the end of day from Quotemedia and sector data from Sharadar.

+8.Backtesting
+A backtester is built using barra data.

 Reference:
 Udacity project discriptions